puppetlabs/puppetlabs-f5/README.markdown

         export RUBYLIB=/etc/puppet/modules/f5/lib/:$RUBYLIB

-For more information see: http://www.puppetlabs.com/blog/puppet-network-device-management/
+For more information see our website on [network device management](http://www.puppetlabs.com/blog/puppet-network-device-management/).

 ## F5 Facts
 Similar to Puppet 2.7 cisco devices, the F5 facts are not collected via facter, so please review $vardir/yaml/facts for F5 system information.